Learn basic HTML formatting you can use to format content in your posts and pages …

 To learn more about this plugin, see this article:

-If you have no need or desire for doing work involving editing code, but would still like to be able to easily create, insert and edit content containing HTML into areas of your site other than your posts and pages (e.g. your sidebar, author profile, etc.), then refer to the tutorial below for a very simple solution that involves spending no extra time downloading HTML software.
+If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and edit content that may contain basic HTML tags into areas of your WordPress site other than your posts or pages (e.g. your sidebar, author profile, etc.), then refer to the useful tutorial below for a very simple solution that involves spending no extra time downloading software.

-Useful Tip: Adding HTML-Formatted Text To The “About Yourself” Section Of Your Profile
+Quick Tutorial: Adding HTML-Formatted Content To The “About Yourself” Text Box In Your Profile

-In WordPress, there are some areas like ”widgets” in your sidebar, or the “About Yourself” text area in your User Profile screen that let you add HTML.
+In your WordPress site, there are certain areas like text “widgets” in your sidebar, or the “About Yourself” text area in your User Profile screen that allow you to add HTML.

-Let’s show you an example, so you can see how this can easily be accomplished.
+Let’s show you an example, so you can see how easily this can be done.

-Normally, whenever you publish a post in WordPress, a link to the post author displays somewhere in your posts (i.e. at the bottom or top of the post) …
+Typically, whenever a post is published in WordPress, a link to the post author displays somewhere in your posts (i.e. at the bottom or top of the post) …

-Clicking on the author link takes you to the Author Archives section, where site readers can learn more information about you (or other registered users) and view other blog posts that you (or other authors) have published …
+Clicking on the author link takes visitors to the Author Archives section, where they can learn more about you (or other authors registered as users on your site) and see other posts that you (or other authors) have published …

-Note: As the above screenshot illustrates, you can add hyperlinks and simple text formatting like bold and italicized text to enhance your author bio and promote yourself, your products and services, social media pages, other websites you own, etc. to all of your blog readers …
+Note: As you can see from the above screenshot, you can add links and simple text formatting like italics and bold text to enhance your author description and promote yourself, your products, social media pages, other online properties you own, etc. to all of your site visitors …

-The author resource box is located in the About Yourself > Biographical Info field in your Profile section …
+The author profile is located in the About Yourself > Biographical Info field in your Profile area …

-Although the Biographical Info text box allows you to add HTML-formatted content, it doesn’t have a content editor, so you have to either know how to type HTML code directly into the text area, or create it elsewhere, then copy and paste it in …
+Although the Biographical Info text box lets you add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text field, or create it elsewhere, then copy and paste content with the HTML already embedded in it …

 First, create a new post and type your content inside the Visual Editor.